11 Top Gambling Quotes to Live (and Bet) By

 “I want people to understand, gambling is not a bad thing if you do it within the framework of what it’s meant to be, which is fun and entertaining.”

-While these are definitely wise words, that fact that they come from Michael Jordan means that we should take them with a grain of salt.
+While these are definitely wise words, the fact that they come from Michael Jordan means that we should take them with a grain of salt.
 The basketball legend has reportedly lost millions in gambling wagers over the years (It’s also been rumored that his early resignation for the game was really a suspension due to his gambling antics).
 Perhaps Jordan should have listened to his own advice and kept it ‘fun and entertaining’, rather than career-destroying.

 “In gambling, the many must lose in order that the few may win.”